idmontie/WebApplicationsBlog/_posts/2015-01-04-developer-tools.md

 * [Live Reload](http://livereload.com/) - LiveReload monitors changes in the file system.
 As soon as you save a file, it is preprocessed as needed, and the browser is refreshed. $10 for Mac.
 Free for other platforms.
 * [Parallels](https://www.parallels.com/) - Run Windows on Your Mac.
 Useful for testing Internet Explorer on OSX.

+# Google Chrome Tools

+- [CSSDig](http://cssdig.com/) - Look at your CSS in a way that easily allows you to refactor it.

 # Usage Trends

 [W3Techs](http://w3techs.com/) has a lot of technology surveys that can show you current technology trends.
 It will show changes in market share, which CMS systems are popular, etc.